 The total area of HCV forest which we have set aside for the protection of flora, fauna and their habitats is 60,985.27 ha.
 We manage the HCV areas in a collaborative way with external stakeholders such as local communities, government, conservation experts, and NGOs, such as Conservation International (CI) and Tropenbos Indonesia.

-We actively initiated and participate in the management of the Essential Ecosystem Area (Kawasan Ekosistem Esensial/KEE) in Ketapang Regency, where KAL partners with the Government, NGO’s, and other private sector companies to protect the habitat of orangutans.
+We actively engage in a landscape/jurisdictional approach called Essential Ecosystem Area (Kawasan Ekosistem Esensial/KEE) in Ketapang Regency, where PT Kayung Agro Lestari (KAL), ANJ's subsidiary in West Kalimantan, partners with the Government, NGO’s, and other private sector companies to protect the habitat of orangutans.
 In 2021, we have started to implement initial activities at the KEE with our private sector partners while awaiting the finalization of the action plan with the local government.

 As a part of our effort to reduce Greenhouse Gas emissions, we carry out reforestation initiatives to recover forests and ecosystems and increase biodiversity values in both HCV areas and degraded areas.
 In 2021, these efforts included reforestation in river buffer zones related to replanting activities in ANJA (estimated at 16.73-ha area) and SMM (estimated at 17.96-ha area).
 We have also reforested degraded areas and village forests with a total area of 29.61 ha around our KAL operations to enrich forests with fruit trees.
 At ANJAS, we reforested about 20 ha of degraded land at the Binasari village in collaboration with the local government, local communities, and Conservation International.
 In West Papua, we reforested a 13-ha area in the Remu Ransiki protected forest, North Sorong district.
 This reforestation is an obligation as part of the Borrow Use Forest Permit to compensate for the clearing of 12.6 ha of land to build access roads.
 Our reforestation activities were executed with the involvement of local communities, the government, and NGOs to nurture a sense of ownership of biodiversity and environmental issues.